codeforamerica/howto/launch_requirements.md

 ----------------------

 1. The application has a build
-  - There is comprehensive test coverage that includes both unit and integration level tests
+  - There is comprehensive test coverage that includes both [unit](http://www.extremeprogramming.org/rules/unittests.html) and [integration (also known as acceptance)](http://www.extremeprogramming.org/rules/functionaltests.html) level tests that **do not** hit the Internet.
+It is highly recommended to practice [Test Driven Development](http://www.extremeprogramming.org/rules/testfirst.html)
   - The build is being run by a continuous integration platform.
 CfA currently uses [travis](http://www.travis-ci.org)

 2. The application is being monitored